lohedges/vmmc/README.md

 specific details, such as the pair potential.
-We make use of C++11's `std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. These callbacks allow LibVMMC to be blind to the implementation of the model, as well as the model to be blind to the details of the VMMC algorithm.
+We make use of C++11's `std::function` to provide a general-purpose function wrapper, i.e. the callbacks can be free functions, member functions, etc. These callbacks allow LibVMMC to be blind to the implementation of the model, and likewise the model to be blind to the details of the VMMC algorithm.
 The generic nature of the function wrapper provides great flexibility to the user, freeing them from a specific design choice for the model in hand.
 It is possible to